fnzh-i/AlgoForge/TIMELINE.md

 - Nov 5, 2025  - Improved input validation and process display, and added a combinedList for paired arrival and burst times.<br>
                - Refactored time computation functions to use combinedList.<br>
                - Removed unused variables from convert function
+               - **THE FCFS FUNCTION IS CURRENTLY WORKING PERFECTLY AS OF *Nov 5, 2025*.** Further fine-tuning will be done at a later date.